Configuring the AWS Command Line Interface to work with Amazon Lightsail

 sudo yum install aws-cli.

-After you install the CLI, you need to obtain access keys and then configure the CLI to use them.
-For more information, see Create an access key to use the Amazon Lightsail API or the Command Line Interface.
+After you install the AWS CLI, you need to obtain access keys and then configure the AWS CLI to use them.
+For more information, see Create an access key to use the Amazon Lightsail API or the AWS Command Line Interface.